olvaffe/olv-notes/kernel/kvm.md

     memory, it is assumed to be backed by MMIO (usually device registers).
 If the kernel cannot emulate it, it exits `KVM_RUN` with `KVM_EXIT_MMIO`.
   * `KVM_IOEVENTFD` is an alternative to `KVM_EXIT_IO` or `KVM_EXIT_MMIO`.
-    When the guest accesses a pio or mmio to the registered region, the corresponding eventfd is set.
+    When the guest writes a pio or mmio address that is in the registered region, the corresponding eventfd is set.
 This is useful when the PIO/MMIO only needs to trigger a notification and can be handled asynchronously.
 * IRQ
   * `KVM_IRQ_LINE` triggers IRQ explicitly
   * `KVM_IRQFD` injects IRQ to he guest whenever the eventfd is set by the host kernel or the userspace.
+  * MSI
+    * Traditionally, a device has an interrupt line (pin) which is asserted when the device wants to signal an interrupt.
+This is out-of-band because it requires an extra pin rather than the main data path.
+    * With MSI, the device writes an interrupt descriptor to a special MMIO address to signal an interrupt.
+The signaling is in-band with the data path.
+    * The device has a BAR for MSI MMIO.
+This allows the driver to program the special MMIO address for the device to signal interrupts.
 * PCI
   * ioports at `PCI_CONFIG_DATA (0xcfc)` and `PCI_CONFIG_ADDRESS (0xcf8)`
     * address is 32-bit composed of bus/dev/func/reg numbers together with an